-Some readers may recall the top photograph, it appeared in a post I wrote whilst in Pattaya in May this year, Pattaya – A Stranger Comes to Town.
-I’m publishing the picture once again because it really is an appropriate one for this post which highlights a small triangle of bar/restaurants on Soi Buakhao, Pattaya.
+Some readers may recall the top photograph, it appeared in a post I wrote while in Pattaya in May this year, Pattaya – A Stranger Comes to Town.
+I’m publishing the picture once again because it is an appropriate one for this post which highlights a small triangle of bar/restaurants on Soi Buakhao, Pattaya.
 I refer to them as Pattaya’s Golden Triangle.

 Lucky Bar and Nicky’s Bar & Restaurant form the base of the triangle on one side of Soi Buakhao, and Sweethearts Bar the top point on the opposite side of the road.
-The trio are all very well-run establishments, but not necessarily ones on everyone’s radar, which is a shame, because all three offer friendly service at very decent prices, and that’s something to hold dear considering the current strength of Thailand’s baht.
+The trio are all very well-run establishments, but not necessarily ones on everyone’s radar, which is a shame, because all three offer friendly service at very reasonable prices, and that’s something to hold dear considering the current strength of Thailand’s baht.

-Lucky Bar (Suma Court), pictured above and top, is a very popular meeting place for some of the city’s expats and regular visitors to Pattaya.
-The bar’s owner, Lucky, is a lady with a vast know-how and expertise about Pattaya and Thai culture and law.
+Lucky Bar (Suma Court), pictured above and top, is a popular meeting place for some of the city’s expats and regular visitors to Pattaya.
+The bar’s owner, Lucky, is a lady with vast know-how and expertise about Pattaya and Thai culture and law.

 Aside from the bar, Lucky also deals in flight tickets, travel and hotel bookings, visa arrangements, marriage services and translation.
-Lucky’s plugged in to most things Thai, and her glass-front office is next to the bar.
+Lucky’s plugged into most things Thai, and her glass-front office is next to the bar.
 There are also rooms for rent at Suma Court at daily and monthly rates.

 Nicky’s Bar & Restaurant is whispered by many westerners to be the best place in Soi Buakhao to eat, and who am I to argue after enjoying a splendid full English breakfast there.

-The restaurant serves western and Thai food, with the menu’s accent heavy on many favourite British dishes which include – Beef, pork or lamb Sunday roast dinner, cottage pie, pork or lamb chops with mashed potatoes and peas, and giant Yorkshire puddings piled high with a filling of your choice.
+The restaurant serves western and Thai food, with the menu’s accent heavy on many favourite British dishes.
+Meals include – Beef, pork or lamb Sunday roast dinner, cottage pie, pork or lamb chops with mashed potatoes and peas, and giant Yorkshire puddings piled high with a filling of your choice.

-The bar is roomy, and has a pool table, a satellite TV for live sports, and you can even enjoy a game of ‘arrers’ (darts) on a good quality matchboard.
+The bar is roomy and has a pool table, a satellite TV for live sports, and you can even enjoy a game of ‘arrers’ (darts) on a good quality matchboard.
 There’s Wi-Fi access for customers and golf trips arranged each week.
 At Sweethearts Bar, you can enjoy a few beers, eat a well-cooked meal and check your emails for less than an Ayrton Senna (I won’t help you with that one).
-That’s great value.
+That’s excellent value.

-Sweethearts Bar has eight large air-con rooms with an off season rate of 500 baht a night, and a peak season rate (1 Nov – 28 Feb) of 600 baht.
-Rooms are cleaned daily and an airport pick up service is available.
+Sweethearts Bar has eight large air-con rooms with an off-season rate of 500 baht a night and a peak season rate (1 Nov – 28 Feb) of 600 baht.
+Rooms are cleaned daily, and an airport pick up service is available.
 Click on the link for more details and contact information – Sweethearts Bar.